How Hair Loss Affects Different Age Groups

 childhood hair loss

 Several conditions can lead to temporary hair loss in children.
-One common example is tinea capitis, a fungal infection of the scalp that causes patchy hair loss, often accompanied by itching and scaling.
+One common example is tinea capitis, a fungal infection of the scalp that causes patchy hair loss.
+This is often accompanied by itching and scaling.
 Alopecia areata, an autoimmune disorder, can also manifest in childhood, causing sudden hair loss in round patches.
 These conditions can be distressing for both children and parents, necessitating prompt medical evaluation and treatment.

 Young Adulthood (20’s – 30’s)